 Acquisitions made with the MBCF must be approved by the Migratory Bird Conservation Commission (“MBCC”).
 Membership of the MBCC is set by law: the Secretary of the Interior, the Secretary of Agriculture, the Administrator of the EPA, two U.S. Senators, and two U.S. Representatives.

 By tradition, the congressional members are equally divided between Republicans and Democrats.
-They are: Senators John Boozman (R-Arkansas) and Martin Heinrich (D-New Mexico); and Representatives Rob Wittman, (R-Virginia) and Mike Thompson (D-California).
+During the Trump Administration, they were: Senators John Boozman (R-Arkansas) and Martin Heinrich (D-New Mexico); and Representatives Rob Wittman, (R-Virginia) and Mike Thompson (D-California).

 Thus, Duck Stamp money goes into the MBCF and the MBCC decides how to spend those funds.
 To date (since 1934), the MBCF has either purchased or obtained conservation easements for approximately 6 million acres of habitat.
 Those acquisitions include substantial parts of many of the Top 25 NWRs for birding.